 We also can’t let streaming algorithms constrain creative evolution across careers.
 Great artists need to envision career arcs, and long-term careers often need significant stylistic evolution for the creator to do his or her best work.
 If an artist makes a sonic departure from prior successful releases, current algorithms might stop that new song from being recommended as widely.
 If your creative palette shifts dramatically, you might be going back to the starting line.

 Faced with these market constraints, artists aren’t encouraged to evolve.
 Bob Dylan might not have gone electric had he needed to worry about algorithms in 1965, and the world would never have gotten the masterpiece "Like A Rolling Stone."
 The Beatles might not have gone from singing "I Want To Hold Your Hand" to "A Day In The Life."
 And Brian Wilson would have been stuck repeating the recipe of "Surfin’ USA," never conceiving the pocket symphony that became "Good Vibrations."

 So let’s ensure that technology works in favour of creative evolution, or at minimum doesn’t penalize it.
 Experimental outliers often drive creative progress in music.
 Artists need to be encouraged to do what they do well, but great artists also need freedom to see things that haven’t been seen before, and create sounds that haven’t been heard before.

-This article originally appeared in FYI Music News.
+This article originally appeared in Billboard Canada.

 Share your email below and I'll let you know when I've posted new writings about music, business, and creativity.